stdevPavelmc/mailad/Features.md

 In some scenarios you are required by law (or specific enterprise restrictions) to limit a group of users to get only national service, it goes beyond in other cases and you need add even users with only local access to the domain.

 This is now possible, it's a built-in feature.
-To activate it you just need to create a new Organizational Unit (OU) and two Groups inside it, the OU must be placed on the root of the ldap search base declared.
+To activate it you just need to create a new Organizational Unit (OU) and two Groups inside it, the OU must be placed on the root of the LDAP search base declared.

 **Warning:** The feature is linked to the OU & Group's names, so you must preserve the name, place and casing of all, aka:  _DO NOT MOVE OR RENAME IT_